 The recordings of this album began in September 2013, and were finished in September 2016.
 There were lots of personal situations blocking the release of this album, Koraxid’s participation in other projects (Medo, Zepyrus), recording and producing other bands in Axe Farm Studios and the creation of Stronghold (A Concert hall in Caldas da Rainha, now closed) were some of the causes of this delay.
 All of them eventually were dropped in favour of a continuing effort to follow the growth and consolidation of Grievance.
 All music, lyrics and voices were performed and written by Koraxid, except “Subliminar Voz Interior” – Music performed and written by Tiago da Neta.
 Special guests for this album: Tiago da Neta (Portuguese Guitar on tracks 06, 08 and 09) and Joaquim “Vulture” Moreira (Electric Bass Guitar in tracks 06 and 07).
 Front cover drawing by Duarte Cór (2015).

-Grievance is preparing a new full-length since 2017, and the idea was to release it in late 2018, early 2019.
-In the meantime it was intended to release a 7″ vinyl single with 2 songs, including the unreleased track “Corvos Que Esvoaçam”, wich we are playing live.
-The 7″ soon became an album, and so it is being prepared another new album, completely recorded and composed between July and October 2018.
+Grievance was preparing a new full-length since 2017, and the idea was to release it in late 2018, early 2019.
+In the meantime it was intended to release a 7″ vinyl single with 2 songs, including the unreleased track “Corvos Que Esvoaçam”, wich the band is playing live.
+The 7″ soon became an album, and so it was created another new album, completely recorded and composed between July and October 2018.
 7 new tracks and the re-recording of “Corvos Que Esvoaçam”, around 40 minutes of music.
 The recording and composing of the album has been an herculean task to do in such a short period of time, but nevertheless there are no filler songs.
-The album is ready and it will be released very soon, possibly in February 2019.
+The album was released by War Productions in the 11th February 2019 in 12″ Vinyl format.

 Mixed and mastered between October and November of 2018.
 Cover art by Patricia Guimarães.